mageddo/java-native-examples/README.md

 	./builder && go run src/main/go/cmd/main.go

-## Compile a module do something like
+## To Compile a module do something like

  	gcc -fPIC -shared -o libhello.so hello.c